 Range: Historic range covered two-thirds of U.S. Current populations in Michigan, Minnesota, Wisconsin, Montana, Idaho, Wyoming, Oregon, Washington, California and Alaska.
-Territories can range from 50 – 1,000 square miles.
-Attempts made to recover wolves in Idaho and Yellowstone National Park in 1990s, despite species being present in low numbers in western Montana and North Central Idaho.
+Territories can range from 50-1,000 square miles.
+Reintroduction to recover wolves was accomplished in Idaho and Yellowstone National Park in 1990s, despite species being present in low numbers in western Montana and North Central Idaho.

 Reproduction: Typically mate for life.
-Breed from late January – March; pregnant for approximately 60 days.
-Give birth to approximately 4 – 6 pups (weaned about six weeks and fed regurgitated food by adults until old enough to participate in hunt).
+Breed from late January-March; pregnant for approximately 60 days.
+Give birth to approximately 4-6 pups (weaned about six weeks and fed regurgitated food by adults until old enough to participate in hunt).
 Mother moves den every few months until choosing to leave den site.
-Families usually range from 4 – 9 individuals.
-Social hierarchy is strictly followed; “alpha” male and female are usually only individuals to reproduce.
-Other individuals help feed pups, watch pups and defend families territory from neighboring wolves.
+Families usually range from 4-9 individuals.
+Social hierarchy is strictly followed; “alpha” male and female are usually the only individuals to reproduce.
+Other individuals help feed pups, watch pups, and defend families territory from neighboring wolves.
 Lifespan in wild averages 8 years.

 Miscellaneous: Capable of many facial expressions – pursed lips, smile-like submissive grins, upturned muzzles, wrinkled foreheads, squinted eyes, etc. May stick out tongue as gesture of appeasement or submission.
 Will also bark (warning) and howl to communicate with other individuals or neighboring families.
 Body language, scent marking, and growling are other modes of communication that serve to reinforce social hierarchy.